-2014 Admission Program of Study - BPHE and BKIN (Revised June 2018)
+2015 Admission Program of Study - BPHE and BKIN (Revised June 2018)

-The complete BPHE and BKIN programs consist of 20.0 full academic courses, eight practica courses, and three outdoor education courses.
+The complete BPHE and BKIN programs consist of 20.0 full academic courses, two interprofessional education seminars, and three outdoor education courses.
 The BPHE and BKIN program requirements for Year I and Year II are the same.
 In Year III and Year IV each program has specific degree requirements.
 All students are required to obtain an acceptable (minimum eight-hour) course in each of Standard First Aid and CPR (i.e., Basic Rescuer - level C).

-KPE students enrolled prior to 2014 must refer to the Program of Study for their year of admission for their degree requirements.
-Reference copies are available at the KPE Registrar's Office.
-Registrar's Office staff are available to assist you with any questions you may have about your program of study.
+KPE students enrolled prior to 2015/16 must refer to the Program of Study of their year of admission for their degree requirements.
+Reference copies are available online.
+The Registrar's Office staff is available to assist you with meeting program requirements.

-Note: Academic courses with a "Y" in the course code designator are full course credits (eight months) and those with "H" are half course credits (four or eight months).
-For the final listing of courses available and the term and times they are offered in the current academic year, refer to the Academic and Practica Timetables.
+Note: Academic courses with a "Y" in the course code designator are full course credits (eight months) and those with "H" are half course credits (four or eight months), with the exception of some Practica courses which are quarter-credit courses (see Practica course descriptions for details).
+For the final listing of courses available and the term and times they are offered in the current academic year, refer to the Academic Timetable.

-Year I - BPHE AND BKIN PROGRAMS Academic Courses
+Year I - BPHE AND BKIN PROGRAMS

 ♦ ANA 126Y Elementary Human Anatomy

 ♦ KPE 100H Physical Cultural Studies

-♦ KPE 120H Foundations of Sport and Exercise
+♦ KPE 120H Foundations of Sport, Exercise and

-Psychology
+Health Psychology

 ♦ KPE 160H Fundamentals of Human Movement

 ♦ KPE 161H Fitness: Principles and Practice

 ♦ KPE 162H Personal Health

-♦ PSY 100H Introductory Psychology
+♦ KPE 180H Introduction to Movement Observation

+and Evaluation (practica)

+♦ KPE 181H Fundamental Principles of Fitness and

+Exercise (practica)

+♦ KPE 190H Inquiry in Kinesiology and Physical

+Education

+A CALE !
+I'
-♦ ONE full cours e equivalent (any level) from another

-division of this University
+◆ ONE half course equivalent (any level) from another division of this University1